LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Stone/MinorTalents/LandslideMotion.md

 Use: When forcing movement on a target
 Cost: 1 AP
 Timing: Step 10
 The character makes a quick but powerful follow-up move that carries with it the inexorable gravitic aspect of the Primal Stone.
 The distance the target is forced to move is upgraded.
-This may also upgrade the damage of a Dilemma if refused, or instead be used to ise the overall Tier for the purposes of overcoming Reactions or DT.
+This may also upgrade the damage of a Dilemma if refused, or instead be used to raise the overall Tier for the purposes of overcoming Reactions or DT.